dots

 White board interface

-A whiteboard-style interface for songwriting is like a digital creative playground.
-Instead of being trapped in a rigid document or folder system, you have an open canvas where any type of idea—lyrics, chord progressions, audio snippets, videos, or references—can be placed anywhere.
-Each idea appears as a movable sticky note or card, so you can freely rearrange them to group related concepts, map out song sections, or experiment with structure.
-AI-powered transcription turns audio notes into readable text instantly, removing the need to click into files or press play just to remember what they are.
-This mirrors how many musicians naturally brainstorm—scattering ideas, shifting them around, and discovering relationships visually.
-In the end, it’s all about connecting the dots, and a whiteboard makes those dots easier to see.
+Instead of being trapped in a rigid document or folder system, the user has an open canvas where any type of idea—lyrics, chord progressions, audio snippets, videos, or references—can be placed anywhere.
+Each idea appears as a movable sticky note or card, so the user can freely rearrange them to group related concepts, map out song sections, or experiment with structure.

 Swiss Knife—but not too much

-A compact yet versatile all-in-one songwriting toolkit, built to help musicians capture ideas quickly and intuitively without getting bogged down in complex production workflows.
-Every tool is represented with familiar, musician-friendly icons, ensuring instant recognition and ease of use.
+Simple music tools are provided in the sidebar.
+Every tool is represented with musician-friendly icons.
 The focus is on streamlining the creative process—providing just the right set of essentials to move ideas from mind to page (or screen) without friction.

 Cloud-Based, accessible anywhere